Those ‘likes’ you are getting? They’re worthless. Worse, they could hurt your efforts.

 And why would I like your page when asked if I already know the content is not relevant knowing it COULD hurt you?

-Besides, if the feel good / ego factor is in play, I’ll personally tell you it feels far better getting likes without asking.
+Besides, if the feel good / ego factor is in play, I’ll personally tell you it is far better getting likes without asking.